Khoroshai/ForgeKaggleServer/README.md

 # Forge Minecraft Server
-This method is inspired from MineColab (https://github.com/thecoder-001/MineColab) and derived from my Colab version (https://github.com/Khoroshai/ForgeColabServer)
+This method is inspired from [MineColab](https://github.com/thecoder-001/MineColab) and derived from my [Colab version.](https://github.com/Khoroshai/ForgeColabServer)

 *It uses free ressources thanks to Kaggle, do not abuse of it.*